 We believe that Christian baptism is the immersion in water of a believer in the name of the Father, the Son and the Holy Ghost, with the authority of the local church to show forth in a solemn and beautiful emblem our faith in the crucified, buried and risen Saviour Jesus Christ, portraying our death to sin and resurrection to a new life; and that it is a pre-requisite to the privileges of church membership and the Lord’s Supper.
 Acts 2:41, 42; 16:30-33.
 We believe that in the Lord’s Supper the members and only the members of the local church by the sacred use of bread and the cup containing the fruit of the vine, are to commemorate together the sacrifice of Jesus Christ for us; and preceded always by solemn self-examination.
 1 Cor 11:23-30

-K. THE SECURITY AND PRESEVERENCE OF THE SAINTS
+K. THE SECURITY AND PRESERVATION OF THE SAINTS

-We believe that all who are truly born again are eternally secured since they have been sealed by the Holy Spirit, and are kept by the power of God unto salvation; that such only are true believers as endure unto the end; that their persevering attachment to Christ is the grand mark which distinguishes them from superficial professors.
+We believe that all who are truly born again are eternally secured since they have been sealed by the Holy Spirit, and are kept by the power of God unto salvation.
 Jn 8:31; 10:27-29; Phil 1:6; Col 1:21, 22; 1 Pet 1:5

 L. THE GRACE OF GIVING

 We believe that scriptural giving is one of the fundamentals of the faith and that believers are commanded to bring their tithes and offerings into the storehouse (common treasury of the church) on the first day of the week.
 We give with love under grace and not under the Old Testament Law.
 Mal 3:10; Mt 23:23; 1 Cor 16:1, 2; 2 Cor 8:1-15; Heb 7:2, 9, 10.